epage/epage.github.io/blog/blog/winnow-toml-edit-combine-nom.md

   progress.
 I was told this would align with nom v8 (despite few of my changes needing a breaking release) but that v8 was planned for May 2022 and should take about a week to do the release.
 This comes and goes.
-- **July 2022:** I follow up on that "May" release and am told that we can sync up in August 2022, after vacation is over.
+- **July 2022:** I followed up on v8 which had been planned for May and am told that we can sync up in August 2022, after vacation is over.
 This never happened.
 - **September 2022:** My priority for toml_edit's build performance went up as I became the maintainer of toml with the plan to rewrite it in terms of toml_edit and didn't want to negatively impact the ecosystem.